Brett Favre: Charitable work

 Favre established the Brett Favre Fourward Foundation in 1996.
 In conjunction with his annual golf tournament, celebrity softball game and fundraising dinners, the foundation has donated more than $2 million to charities in his home state of Mississippi as well as to those in his adopted state of Wisconsin.

 Favre is involved with youth who are ill.
 Favre was awarded the Chris Greicius Celebrity Award from the Make a Wish Foundation.
 He is also known to respond to requests made to his foundation regarding youth with serious illnesses such as cancer.

 Business

 In 1999, Favre worked with NASCAR driver Dale Jarrett to operate Jarrett/Favre Motorsports in the Busch Series, which lasted two seasons.

-The Favre family once owned and operated the Brett Favre's Steakhouse and later changed names to the "Hall of Fame Chophouse", located in Green Bay, Wisconsin, and as of 2018 is closed.
+The Favre family once owned and operated the Brett Favre's Steakhouse, which later changed names to the "Hall of Fame Chophouse", located in Green Bay, Wisconsin, and as of 2018 is closed.

 In 2013, Favre joined the Board of Directors of Sqor, a sport social media platform.
 Favre's role includes product ambassador, sports insights, and advising Sqor on business interests with teams, leagues and sports conferences.

 Entertainment

 Favre made a cameo appearance in the 1998 romantic comedy film There's Something About Mary as Cameron Diaz's character's former love interest.

+Favre runs a podcast called 4th and Favre which he debuted in 2025.